thomasabishop/eolas/Topic_Log.md

 ## GraphQL

-- What is a transformer
+- What is a transformer?

 ## AWS